How to set up AWS Session Manager

 The EC2 permissions (instance profile)

-In order to use Session Manager for accessing an EC2 instance it's necessary to create and attach an instance profile with proper permissions to the EC2 instance.
-The easiest way to do that is to create a new role in the AWS console.
-When creating the role, select EC2 as the trusted entity.
+To enable an EC2 instance for Session Manager, it's necessary to create and attach an instance profile with the appropriate permissions.
+This is done by creating a new IAM role in the AWS Management Console, selecting EC2 as the trusted entity, and attaching the AmazonSSMManagedInstanceCore managed policy.

 AWS new role for EC2 service